ryantenney/metrics-spring/README.md

 		<version>2.1.2</version>
 	</dependency>

 This module was formerly contained in the [Yammer Metrics repository](https://github.com/codahale/metrics).
 Version 2.1.2 will be the last version of this module available at these coordinates.
-New coordinates will be available soon.
+This is the new official home of this project, and new coordinates will be available soon.

 ###Usage